projectcalico/calico/networking/networking-intro.md

 Calico networking **is not available** for you to configure in the following deployments.
 Content in the Networking section is not relevant to you.

-- A managed cloud provider: EKS, GKE, AKS, or IKS Although the Calico CNI is used in GKE and IKS, the cloud provider manages the networking; you enforce network policy using Calico network policy and Kubernetes network policy.
+- A managed cloud provider: EKS, GKE, AKS, or IKS.
+Although the Calico CNI is used in GKE and IKS, the cloud provider manages the networking; you enforce network policy using Calico network policy and Kubernetes network policy.
 - Flannel
 - Istio service mesh